 The LivestockPlus project enables the development and implementation of Nationally Appropriate Mitigation Actions (NAMAs) for the cattle sector in Costa Rica and Colombia.
 It provides technical support and generates critical information and guidelines necessary to identifying options, and it supports planning and policies for the scaling up of NAMAs.
 Costa Rica and Colombia are respectively at the intermediate and beginning stages of NAMA development for the cattle sector.
 This initiative helps determine technical options for low emissions pasture development in Latin America, and how these can be scaled up using NAMAs and other policies.
 Efforts are now focused in these two countries and eventually across the region as applicable.

-The LivestockPlus project support the transition towards low emission development in Costa Rica and Colombia by:
+The LivestockPlus project supports the transition towards low emission development in Costa Rica and Colombia by:

 - Fostering partnerships;